EvanA4/CNNChess/README.md

 This testing data of the model is very similar to the training data.

 You should end with testing data that only shows a slight, downward trend in the loss.
-Place the resulting `eval_cnn.pt` model file into `./engine/`.
+Place the resulting `cppEvalModel.pt` model file into `./engine/`.

 ### 2. Creating the chess engine